mougiakouel/QGIS-Training-Manual/postgis/geometry.rst

   insert into cities (name, the_geom) values ('Tokyo', 'SRID=4326;POLYGON((10 -10, 5 -32, 30 -27, 10 -10))');

-.. note:: A polygon requires double brackets around its coordinate list; this is to allow you to add complex polygons with multiple unconnected areas.
+.. note:: |note| A polygon requires double brackets around its coordinate list; this is to allow you to add complex polygons with multiple unconnected areas.
 For
    instance: